85Ryan/CFC-Badges/README.en.md

+> This repo is no longer updated, new repo link: https://github.com/FCLOGO/cfa-fclogo

 # Chinese Football Clubs Badges

 Collect and organize the vector graphics of Chinese football clubs badges for learning and reference.